 SI refers to the instruction given by customers to the Bank to undertake certain transactions weekly, fortnightly, monthly, quarterly, half-yearly or annually on their behalf.
 However, customers should make sure that their account has sufficient balance to carry out the instructions.
 No charge/additional charge will be made for noting standing instructions(SI).
 Our usual charges while undertaking SI, like exchange on drafts, postage etc. would however, be recovered from the account along with the amount remitted or transferred.

-A depositor wishing to close his account can do so by surrendering the passbook and unused cheque leaves along with a written application to the Bank.
+A depositor wishing to close his account can do so by surrendering the passbook and unused cheque leaves along with an account closing form to the Bank.

 For further information, please contact our nearest branch.